 Artists Under Study at the WPI

 The staff at the WPI currently works on forthcoming publication-related activities for Bearden, Gauguin, Gonzalès, Manet, Marquet, Monet, Pissarro, Redon, Renoir, Van Dongen, Vlaminck, and Wesselmann.
-The following artist-specific digital projects or publications are currently available for browsing on our website:
+Please consult the “Artists” section on our website to discover artist-specific digital projects and publications.

 Board & Staff